top of page

 Our Products

-How to Increase Potassium Availability and Uptake with Beneficial Microorganisms
+How to Increase Potassium Availability in Soils and Uptake with Beneficial Microorganisms

 Potassium, also referred to as potash, is the third main element required for plant growth after nitrogen and phosphorus.
 Potassium is commercially produced by mining evaporite deposits deep in the earth.
 Potassium is a common element in feldspars, a group of rock-forming silicate minerals.
 Canada is one of the largest producers of potash globally, as some of the biggest potassium deposits are located in Saskatchewan.